Wyoming Combined Loading Compression Test Fixture (ASTM D6641)

 The assembled fixture, with a specimen installed, is placed unconstrained on a flat base of the testing machine, and loaded directly on its top face by a flat platen mounted in the crosshead of the testing machine.

 The Wyoming Combined Loading Compression (CLC) Test Fixture is designed to accommodate tabbed or untabbed specimens 5.5" long.
 This is the same length as commonly used with the IITRI tabbed specimen test method (ASTM D3410).
-The gage length (the distance between the restraining end blocks), at 0.50" is also the same.
+The gage length (the distance between the restraining end blocks), at 0.50 in. is also the same.
 The CLC fixture can be used to test nonstandard gage length specimens by simply altering the specimen total length.
 This fixture is relatively compact, weighing 10.6 lb.

 The CLC test method has been shown to be totally suitable for compression testing untabbed specimens of materials of moderate strengths, e.g., composites exhibiting compressive strengths up to about 150 ksi, which includes cross-ply and quasi-isotropic lay-up laminates, fabric composites, random chopped-fiber composites, and other materials of similar or lower strength.
 In such cases the CLC test fixture has been shown to produce compressive strength and modulus values fully equivalent to those obtained using tabbed specimens and more complex and expensive test fixtures such as the IITRI, Wyoming Modified IITRI, Celanese, and Wyoming Modified Celanese configurations (References 1 through 3).